mpv-player/mpv/DOCS/interface-changes.rst

       mpv 0.30.0 (related to the previous changelog entry).
 This affects video outputs like vo_x11 and vo_drm, and screenshots, but not much else.
-    - deprecate --input-file (there are no plans to remove this short-term, but it will probably eventually go away)
+    - deprecate --input-file (there are no plans to remove this short-term, but it will probably eventually go away <- that was a lie)
     - deprecate --video-sync=display-adrop (might be removed if it's in the way;
       undeprecated or readded if it's not too much of a problem)
     - deprecate all input section commands (these will be changed/removed, as